How to Upcycle Button-Up Shirts for Quality Fabric – A DIY Guide

 I’m not one to buy a lot of used shoes.
 I know everyone has their own thoughts about this one.
 I will purchase used shoes that have been VERY lightly worn.
 You can find a lot of good, lightly worn shoes at a much lower price.

-Some of the places to look for used items are: consignment shops, thrift stores, yard and garage sales.
+Some places to look for used items include consignment shops, thrift stores, and yard and garage sales.

 • 3 pairs of nice shoes